FirstMark Capital: Platform

-FirstMark invested in building a network-driven firm from the very beginning.
-The firm is built around unique communities with networks that give it access to the top companies, entrepreneurs and advisors in the technology ecosystem.
-FirstMark's Platformcomes to life through peer networks, full lifecycle recruiting, and customer and partner development.
+FirstMark is a network-driven firm, built around communities with networks that give it access to the companies, entrepreneurs and advisors in the technology ecosystem.
+FirstMark's Platform comes to life through peer networks, full lifecycle recruiting, and customer and partner development.

 Notably, Guilds by FirstMark is a collection of invite-only communities FirstMark runs for C-level executives that currently counts over 2,700 members representing over 60% of global tech unicorns.
-These communities provide FirstMark portfolio companies "unfair access" to a network of exceptional peers, 100+ annual company-building events, and more.
+These communities provide FirstMark portfolio companies "unfair access" to a network of peers, 100+ annual company-building events, and more.

 FirstMark is also known for its flagship events, including their annual CEO Summit & Founder Dinner (which takes place at the New York Stock Exchange and welcomes 250 Founders & Venture Capitalists), CloudNY (which welcomes 150 cloud CEOs to hear from legendary tech founders and CEOs), and Data Driven NYC (a 20,000-person AI/ML community that has been running for more than a decade and has featured leading AI researches, founders, and investors).